newcloudtechnologies/memlimiter/README.md

 \displaystyle Output \ \ \ Utilization \gt DangeZoneThrottling \\
 \displaystyle 0 \ \ \ \ \ \ \ \ \ \ \ \ \ \ otherwise \\
 \end{cases}$$

+## Architecture

+The MemLimiter comprises two main parts:

+1. **Core** implementing the memory budget controller and backpressure subsystems.
+2. **Middleware** providing request throttling feature for various web frameworks.
+Every time the server receives a request, it uses middleware to ask the MemLimiter’s core for permission to process this request.
+Currently, only `GRPC` is supported, but `middleware.Middleware` is an easily extensible interface, and PRs are welcome.

+## Quick start guide

+### Services without `Cgo`

+### Services with `Cgo`